beckn/magento-beckn-bpp-extension/README.md

 * /init
 * /confirm
 * /status

-* /support
+This extension is managing all the order related stuff with order place and order status.

+### 5. Beckn_CancelOrder
+This extension contains following API

 * /get_cancellation_reasons
 * /cancel

+This extension is managing all the order cancel stuff.

+### 6. Beckn_Support
+This extension contains following API

+* /support

-This extension is managing all the order related stuff with order status and order support.
+This extension is managing all the support related API.

-### 5. Beckn_Razorpay
+### 7. Beckn_Razorpay
 This extension is a basically a patch for Razorpay_Magento to work both website and Beckn network.
 This extension doesn't contain any API.